RockurDev/YouTube-Comments-Parser/README.md

 ## Getting Started

-To use either version of the parser, ensure you have Python installed on your system along with the necessary dependencies listed in `requirements.txt`.
+To use either version of the collector, ensure you have Python installed on your system along with the necessary dependencies listed in `requirements.txt`.

 ### Prerequisites